KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Feature: Add line highlighting on hover
+- Fix: Removed pointer events from line highlights so you can select text under it

 = 1.16.1 - 2023-05-01 =
 - Tweak: Removes the filtering of bash and zsh filtering
 - Fix: Better language sorting (by label instead of key)